 - 1. Reseat hard disk drive n.(n = hard disk drive number).
 Wait 1 minute or more before reinstalling the drive. - 2.
 Replace the hard disk drive. - 3.
 Make sure that the disk firmware and RAID controller firmware are at the latest level. - 4.
-Check the SAS cable.
+Replace backplane.